 “Now, wait just a minute–”

 Maurice waves his hand at me, already dismissing me.
 “I know you are busy with the tryouts, so I have kept the appointments to a minimum.
 I will deal with most of the requests for your time, but there will be some every day which require your presence.
 As such, you have a lunch appointment with the Shipping Guild, and another meeting with the FBC at 15:00.
 You will have dinner with the local SeeYou representative.
-I will come by to collect you 15 minutes before each meeting to ensure you arrive on time.”
+I will come by to collect you fiftteen minutes before each meeting to ensure you arrive on time.”

 “How will you know where I am?”